Inducing Dyslexia in Vision Language Models: Discussion

-\paragraph{Interpretability.} This work advances interpretability by identifying a reading-selective subnetwork in VLMs reminiscent of the VWFA in humans.
-Targeted ablations within this subnetwork induce a phonological rather than an orthographic deficit, which is notable given that the model has never processed auditory input.
+\textbf{Interpretability.} This work advances interpretability by identifying a reading-selective subnetwork in VLMs reminiscent of the VWFA in humans.
+Targeted ablations within this subnetwork induce a phonological rather than an orthographic deficit, despite the model never processing auditory input.
 These findings suggest that functional localization can be used to uncover mechanistic and causal links between specialized neural circuits and behavioral outcomes.
+We also observe a performance increase on nonverbal benchmarks post-ablation, paralleling findings in some human dyslexics \citep{vonkarolyi2003dyslexia, lam2021nonverbalcreativity}, which we plan to explore further in future work with the goal of enhancing learning via ablation of non-selective units.

-\paragraph{Development.} Dyslexia is a developmental disorder that emerges as children acquire literacy, and hypoactivation of the VWFA is often linked to phonological deficits \citep{mccandliss2003visual}, although some studies also argue for orthographic impairments \citep{luke2023dyslexics}.
-In humans it is not possible to selectively ablate the VWFA without broader changes, making this debate difficult to resolve.
-In contrast, models allow such targeted interventions.
-By ablating VWFA-selective units, we find that the resulting deficit is phonological, supporting the view that phonological dysfunction is primary, at least within the model.
-While this captures end-state consequences rather than developmental trajectories, future work could simulate development by training models under ablations or biased learning environments to test learning-based remediation strategies.
+\textbf{Deficit Characterization.} Hypoactivation of the VWFA is often linked to phonological deficits \citep{mccandliss2003visual}.
+By ablating VWFA-selective units, we find that the resulting deficit is phonological, supporting the dominant view that phonological dysfunction is primary, at least within the model.

-\paragraph{Broader Applicability.} The approach presented here can be extended to model other brain disorders, such as schizophrenia or stroke.
-By inducing disorder-specific alterations in artificial neural networks, researchers can investigate the potential neural mechanisms underlying behavioral deficits, explore interventions in silico, and generate testable predictions for human studies.
-The three key steps -- localization, ablation, and behavioral testing -- can be replicated in any brain disorder where contrast stimuli help localize hypothesized neural substrates, and behavioral benchmarks rigorously evaluate model predictions.
-This framework thus offers a flexible platform for studying a wide range of neurological and psychiatric conditions beyond dyslexia.
-Disentangling the functional role of units via computational experimentation may further inform strategies for treatment.
-For example, insights into unit-level sensitivity to visual word features together with model prototyping could guide the design of fonts that improve reading performance in dyslexic readers.
+\textbf{Broader Applicability.} Despite differences from biological brains, brain-aligned models provide useful proxies for identifying mechanisms underlying behavioral deficits.
+Models exhibiting dyslexia-like behavior can act as digital twins, enabling controlled causal experiments (e.g., targeted ablations) that are difficult in humans.
+The proposed localization–ablation–behavioral testing framework generalizes to other brain disorders where contrast stimuli identify neural substrates and behavioral benchmarks assess causal effects, offering a flexible platform for studying psychiatric conditions beyond dyslexia and informing intervention strategies such as dyslexia-aware font design to improve reading performance in dyslexic readers.